ElvaHardwick/Obedientiae-ex-Machina-Docs/menu_system.md

 Allows/denies the unit to see their current position in world ( blocks map and location )

 ### Mind
-Allows/denies the unit to chat.
-Currently similar to setting the volume to mute, but in the future it will have more uses **TODO** one of it's uses is that the unit can't control the speakers in them, but other external commands might be able to. ((should probably be a fifth level volume...?))
+Allows/denies the unit the abillity to freely chat.
+Instead all it can say are pre-recorded phrases from the notecard system. one of it's uses is that the unit can't control the speakers in them, but other external commands might be able to.

 ### Volume Level
 Has four levels: